bobweeink/homepage/docs/docker/smokeping/index.md

 >Note that the number of pings in the RRD files is fixed when they are originally generated, and if you change this parameter afterwards, you'll have to delete the old RRD files or somehow convert them.

-I choose the option to delete all data, since this is a brandnew installation of smokeping
+I choose the option to delete all data, since this is a brandnew installation of smokeping.

-Change from current directory smokeping/config to the smokeping directory
+Change from current directory smokeping/config to the smokeping directory:

 ```console
 cd ..
 ```

-From the smokeping directory, shutdown the smokeping docker container with docker compose
+From the smokeping directory, shutdown the smokeping docker container with docker compose:

 ```console
 sudo docker compose down
 ```

-Lets check all files and directories
+Lets check all files and directories:

 ```console
 dir
 ```

-The following directories and files appears
+The following directories and files appears:

 ```console
 config  data  docker-compose.yaml
 ```

-Delete the directory data with everything in it
+Delete the data directory with everything in it:

 ```console
 rm -r data
 ```

-Lets check all files and directories
+Lets check all files and directories:

 ```console
 dir
 ```

-The data directory is gone
+The data directory is gone:

 ```console
 config  docker-compose.yaml
 ```

-Start the smokeping docker container with docker compose
+Start the smokeping docker container with docker compose:

 ```console
 sudo docker compose up -d
 ```

-When the smokeping docker starts it automatically creates the data directory
+When the smokeping docker starts it automatically creates the data directory.

-Lets check all files and directories
+Lets check all files and directories:

 ```console
 dir
 ```

-The data directory is back
+The data directory is back:

 ```console
 config  data  docker-compose.yaml
 ```

-Go to the smokeping website of your Linux docker host and after a minute there should be data displayed in the graphs
+Go to the smokeping website of your Linux docker host and after a minute there should be data displayed in the graphs.